 Around this same time, Shakur moved to Oakland, California, where she joined the local branch of the Black Panther Party (BPP).
 Soon thereafter, she returned to New York and became a leading member of BPP's Harlem chapter.

 Also in the early 1970s Shakur joined a BPP offshoot known as the Black Liberation Army (BLA), a violent group that was tied to the murders of more than ten police officers nationwide between 1970-73.
-According to former Assistant FBI Director John Miller, Shakur herself was “the soul of the Black Liberation Army.”
+As Jordan Schachtel writes in Conservative Review, BLA was “a splinter group comprised of the most radical members of the Black Panthers,” and Shakur herself “was the leader of a notorious New York City BLA cell that hunted down police officers for brutal assassinations.”
+According to former Assistant FBI Director John Miller, Shakur was “the soul of the Black Liberation Army.”

 Because of her involvement with BPP and BLA, Shakur became a target of the FBI's Counterintelligence Program (COINTELPRO) and thus went into hiding in the early '70s.
 While underground, she was placed on the FBI's Most Wanted List because of her involvement in three bank robberies, the kidnapping and murder of two drug dealers, and the attempted murder of two policemen.